 Cota will be working in specific therapy groups designed to incorporate his skill set.
 For example, the “Inner Critic” group will utilize Cota as the sounding board for the client’s internal negative self-dialog.
 Cota is an exceptional listener.
 The other groups will incorporate Cota both by structured interventions as well as spontaneous interactions.
 For instance, he will be part of the self-soothing skills group that measures a reduction in pre-post heart rates.
 Cota is a natural for the job since he relishes being petted, hugged and kissed.

 The genuine bonds that have formed with our therapy dogs have helped our clients develop a better sense of trust, stabilize emotions, and improve communication and socialization skills.
 Our therapy dogs also benefit from having the client interaction and enjoy all for the attention they receive.
-For more information about our outpatient services, call us today or complete our contact form.
+For more information about our outpatient services, call us today or find the location nearest you.